 Students must have at least 8 credits for promotion to 10th grade, 20 credits for promotion to 11th grade, and 30 credits for promotion to 12th grade.

-Lyons Community School is a member of the New York State Performance Standards Consortium.
+Lyons Community School is proud to be a member of the New York State Performance Standards Consortium—a network of innovative public schools committed to deeper learning and authentic assessment.

-To earn a New York State Regents diploma, students must achieve a rating of competent or higher on each PBAT, which is developed and graded by teachers using state-approved rubrics.
+To earn a New York State Regents diploma, students must achieve a rating of competent or higher on each PBAT, which is developed and evaluated by teachers using state-approved rubrics.